How often do you admit students into your program?

 No, if you are in the NE track you will meet on campus once at the beginning of the program and at the end of the program for your culminating experience.
-If you are in the FNP or PNP track, you may be required to meet three times a trimester during your clinical courses.
-However, the majority of course content for all tracks is taught online.
+If you are in the FNP, you may be required to meet three times a trimester during your clinical practicum courses.
+However, the majority of course content for all tracks is taught online, asynchronously.

 Are scholarships or financial aid available to students?

 No, each track has its own defined culminating experience.

 Where can I find information about culminating experience preparation?

 From your Advisor once you are admitted into the program.